Can You Bake Bread in a Glass Pan? Read Pros & Cons

 Which Is Better, Glass or Metal Loaf Pan?

-While glass pans can produce gorgeous, golden loaves of bread, some extra steps are required to get great results.
+While glass pans can produce gorgeous, golden loaves of bread, they require adjustments to time and temperature for best results.
 Glass pans make loaves with a crispier, browner crust, while metal pans yield a softer crust.
 Glass is also non-reactive, so it won’t impart any metallic flavors.
-However, such pans require more greasing and often longer baking.
+However, glass pans require more greasing and often longer baking.